KidQuant/Website-V2/content/post/2024-28-2014-Does-Diversification-Always-Matter/index.md

 \rho_{mn}=\frac{\text{Cov}[R_n, R_m]}{\sigma_n\sigma_m}.
 $$

-Now here's the main point: The variance of our portfolio is a function of the covariances between the assets in the portfolio.
+Here's the main point: The variance of our portfolio is a function of the covariances between the assets in the portfolio.
 We can represent this compactly using a covariance matrix:

 {{< math >}}
 $$